sukritx/full-stack-todo-app/README.md

 ## Todo Application
-Building a basic TODO application with React it has the following features -
+Building a basic TODO application with React (No Auth) it has the following features -

-- Anyone can create a todo list
+- create a todo list
-- Anyone can see their existing todo list
+- see their existing todo list
-- Anyone can mark a todo as done
+- mark a todo as done